 Non-compliant companies also face potential lawsuits from disgruntled customers.
 Legal fees rack up quickly; lawyers are expensive, and you’ll also be on the hook for financial compensation if found liable.

-To follow up from an example above, Chaz Dean, Inc. ended up settling a class-action lawsuit for $26.3 million.
+To follow up on the example above, Chaz Dean, Inc. ended up settling a class-action lawsuit for $26.3 million.
 And let’s not forget that whopping $450 billion in damages that Johnson & Johnson got slapped with.

-How can we avoid making false or misleading product claims?
+How can we avoid making false or misleading advertising claims?